-Craig Calcaterra (from New Albany, OH) started Cup of Coffee by Craig Calcaterra almost 2 years ago.
+Craig Calcaterra (from New Albany, OH) started Cup of Coffee by Craig Calcaterra over 2 years ago.

 I’m Craig Calcaterra, the founder, writer, and editor of the daily baseball and culture Substack newsletter Cup of Coffee.
 I publish five days a week, with each newsletter going out to subscribers no later than 7 AM Eastern time.